 Exercise & Physical Therapy

 Exercise for breast cancer survivors usually includes physical therapy to improve strength.
 If you’re practitioner okays it, you may want to engage in moderate aerobic exercise (like walking) for about 30 minutes, three or more times a week after you’ve recovered for several weeks.
 You may also want to ask your doctor for a referral to an exercise physiologist or program for people recovering from cancer.

-Many women that are large busted and have to have a mastectomy will either have a bilateral mastectomy or a mastectomy on the affected side and a breast reduction on the other.
+Many women that are largely busted who undergo mastectomy surgery will either have (1) a bilateral mastectomy or (2) a mastectomy on the affected side and a breast reduction on the other.
 This often changes your posture, the way you sit, your balance, and the way you walk.
 Seeking a physical therapist before and after surgery can help restore mobility to the affected side.
 You can also ask them to show you how to do lymph massage to prevent lymphedema.